 According to my friend, the meeting before the last meeting usually produces one of two results rather quickly.

-A tremendous turnaround.
-And, you’ve secured a valuable team member.
+- A tremendous turnaround.
+And you’ve secured a valuable team member.

 A couple things should be noted.
 First, you don’t always need the meeting before the last meeting.
 There are times it is very clear what needs to be done.
 The person isn’t a good fit, they have lost all energy for the mission, or they have gone so far they can’t recover in their current position.
 The meeting before the last meeting is for those people you believe have capability within the organization if they would pull themselves together and perform to their full potential.
+(And in my experience, for those who have potential, they receive it as a tremendous act of grace.)

-No leader enjoys replacing good people.
+No leader enjoys replacing people.
 With the right person, and handled carefully, this can actually be a very affirming meeting which produces tremendous results.